sibbiii/how-we-dev-mw/doc/source/develop_at_head.md

 _work in progress, to be continued..._

-[comment]: # (Changes in MotionWise propagate instantly to Customer projects leading to an order of magnitudes reduced lead time.)
+[comment]: # (Changes in software propagate instantly to Customer projects leading to an order of magnitudes reduced lead time.)

 ## We collaborate on main